cosmiszna/Interactive-mechanics-Development-/README.md

   ## Technical Art for spatial gaming and previsualizations
 Development of spatial games in Unreal Engine requries RnD of the technical art as well, working with the shader, finding out a solutions that will work for Spatial immersive enviropment.
-- Shader that work with real time Vertex Paint
+- Shader that work with the interaction logic
 - Materials, VFX that works and looks cool with nDisaplay rendering
 - Combinig with position ddata and blueprit coding